 I actually think that it has more flavor when made ahead of time.
 If you can make it 24 hours in advance and have it waiting in the fridge, this is a great way to let the flavor of the eggs, onions, and ingredients marry and bring out the flavor.

 What Potatoes Work Best For Making Potato Salad?

 You can use any potato to make potato salad but I prefer to make this salad with white potatoes.
 I find the white potatoes are a little softer than yellow potatoes so when I go to mix the salad it gets a little more of a creamier texture.
-If you want to use yellow potatoes they work well too but I find that they tend to be a firmer potato so this salad does get as much of the creamy texture.
+Russet potatoes are very soft though so I don’t recommend them as they tend to fall apart.

 How Long Can Potato Salad Be Left Out?

 No more than 2 hours at room temperature.
 That is the time frame that is considered safe for most foods to be able to sit out.
 It is said that it takes roughly 2 hours for bacteria to grow to dangerous or inedible levels in foods.
-However, that said, potato salad is a favourite at parties and if the party you are at is outside in 90 degree heat this time frame will need to shrink to about 1 hour tops.
+However, that said, potato salad is a favorite at parties, and if the party you are at is outside in 90-degree heat this time frame will need to shrink to about 1 hour tops.